Connectivity of a Family of Bilateral Agreement Random Graphs: Connectivity of Graphs for

-Let the graph satisfy $A_n$.
-In order to have a component of size $r$, one must choose $r$ vertices.
-The connectivity within this component implies that it should contains at least a tree.
-Moreover, according to Cayley's formula there are $r^{r-2}$ trees with $r$ vertices.
-Hence, the $r-1$ edges of the tree must have scores not less than $\underline{l}$ which happens with probability $\underline{p}^{r-1}$ due to independence.
-On the other hand, we require those $r$ vertices not to be connected to the rest of graph.
-This implies the scores for the intermediate edges between the component and the rest of graph must be less than $\bar{l}$.
+Let the graph satisfy condition $A_n$.
+In order to have a component of size $r$, one must choose $r$ vertices containing at least one spanning tree.
+Moreover, according to Cayley's formula, there are $r^{r-2}$ possible trees with $r$ vertices.
+Thus, the $r-1$ edges of the tree must have scores no less than $\underline{l}$ which occurs with probability $\underline{p}^{r-1}$ due to independence.
+Additionally, we require that those $r$ vertices are not connected to the rest of the graph, implying that the scores for the intermediate edges between the component and the rest of the graph must be less than $\bar{l}$.
 Note that both of these are necessary conditions.
-Counting the number of possible components yields the following:
+Counting the number of possible components yields the following upper bound:

-Substituting $\binom{n}{r}<\frac{n^r}{r!}$, $r!\approx\sqrt{2\pi r}(r/e)^r$ implies
+Substituting $\binom{n}{r}<\tfrac{n^r}{r!}<n^r/\sqrt{2\pi r}(r/e)^r$ implies

 As $t$ is a fixed number, the dominant term in $1 + \log(n\underline{p}) - n\bar{p}/2$ is $- n\bar{p}/2\approx -0.1216 t\log(n)$.
 As a result, for sufficiently large $n$, $1 + \log(n\underline{p}) - n\bar{p}/2 < -0.1215t\log(n)$.
 Thus, we have